-This chapter was added to the manual in March 2017 after being introduced from January 2017.
+This chapter has been added to the manual in March 2017 after being introduced from January 2017.

 There has been learning from Serious Care Reviews in other LA and this contains a model written agreement which is shown as completed document using fictitious names.